STEAM-C3T/teacher-toolkit/modules/01-introduction-to-the-web/module-overview.md

----
-module: 01
-title: Introduction to the Web — Module Overview
+# Module 1: Introduction to the Web

-author: STEAM-C3T
-updated: 2025-11-12
----
+## Module Overview

 ## Learning outcomes (aligned to DigComp 2.2)
 - Describes how the web works (browser–server–response).